prrvchr/eMailerOOo/README.md

 ### What has been done for version 1.5.1:

+- Any error occurring during the sending of an email will not affect its status if it happens during preparation and not during sending.
+This allows the error to be corrected and the sending attempt to be retried.
+- It is possible to open an attachment directly from the list of files attached to an email.
+- If this operation is performed on an attached file (Writer or Calc) to be merged, the merge fields of this document opened in LibreOffice will follow the selection of the Grids `Available recipients` and/or `Selected recipients`.
 - All modal windows now open correctly in modal mode.
 - Requires the **jdbcDriverOOo extension at least version 1.6.1**.
 - Requires the **OAuth2OOo extension at least version 1.6.1**.